jimhigson/oboe.js/writing/main/5_Implementation.md

 The path to the current node is maintained as a singly linked list in which each item holds the node and the field name that links to the node from its parent.
-Each link in the list is immutable, enforced in newer Javascript engines by using frozen objects [^2].
+The list and the items it contains are immutable, enforced in newer Javascript engines by using frozen objects [^2].
 The list is arranged as an ascent with the current node at the near end and the root at the far end.
 Although paths are typically written as a *descent*, ordering as an